 pg 116: She suddenly thought one afternoon, when looking in the glass at her fairness, that there was yet another date, of greater importance to her than those; that of her own death, when all these charms would have disappeared; a day which lay sly and unseen among all the other days of the year, giving no sign or sound when she annually passed over it; but not the less surely there.
 When was it?…Of that day, doomed to be her terminus in time through the ages, she did not know the place in month, week, season or year.

 But by the end I was definitely over Hardy’s gloomy view of the world.

 Fortunately I also had a copy of Claire Tomalin’s bio of Hardy on hand – I thought this would help me understand where Hardy was coming from.
+She begins with,

 1. Hardy’s mother, grandmother and great-grandmother all fell pregnant before marriage and as Tomalin says, “Being pregnant before marriage was usual enough among country people to be of no great cause for shame if the man went reasonably willingly to the alter.”
 So why was Hardy (via Angel) so hard on Tess?

 2. Tomalin suggests that Hardy’s black view of the world came from his “constitution (which) made him extraordinarily sensitive to humiliations, griefs and disappointments, and that the wounds they inflicted never healed but went on hurting him throughout his life.
 In a sense too he never got over his loss of Christian belief, which removed hope.”